gazebosim/gz-sim/tutorials/example_vector2.md

 \snippet examples/vector2_example.cc distance

 **There are more functions in Vector2.
-Take a look at the [API](https://ignitionrobotics.org/libs/math)**
+Take a look at the [API](https://gazebosim.org/libs/math)**

 ## Ruby examples

 This example will only work if the Ruby interface library was compiled and installed.
-Modify the `RUBYLIB` environment variable to include the Ignition Math library install path.
+Modify the `RUBYLIB` environment variable to include the Gazebo Math library install path.
 For example, if you install to `/usr`:

 ```{.sh}
 export RUBYLIB=/usr/lib/ruby:$RUBYLIB